Chinese name: Word order

 For mainland Chinese, Western publications usually preserve the Chinese naming order, with the family name first, followed by the given name.
 This presentation of Chinese-character names is similar to those of Korean names; it differs from the presentation of Japanese names, which are usually reversed in English so they are family name last.
 For people with just a single given name or with compound surnames and a single given name, the western name order may add to the complication of confusing the surname and the given name.

 The word order of Hong Kong names gets complicated when one has a legal English given name.
 For example, a person who has Kuo as his surname, Chi Yung as his Cantonese given name, and Peter as his legal English given name would have his name rendered as "KUO, Chi Yung Peter" on his Hong Kong identity card, however, the position and the use of a comma might be varied as "KUO Chi Yung Peter" or "KUO Chi Yung, Peter" on court papers.
 His name is much more likely to be printed as Peter Kuo Chi-yung (with a hyphen) or Peter Kuo on newspapers and academic journals.

-Hyphen or Spacing between given names
+Hyphen or spacing between given names

-Hong Kong names, Malaysian Chinese names and Singaporean Chinese names usually expressed in three parts (e.g., Goh Chok Tong), with spacing between their given names.
+Traditional given names from Hongkonger, Macanese, Malaysian Chineses and Singaporean Chinese people in English usually expressed with spacing between characters (monosyllables), such as (Goh) Chok Tong, (Lee) Chong Wei,...

-Unlike mainland Chinese, Taiwanese people usually place a dash between the two characters of the given name, similar to Korean names.
+Unlike mainland Chinese, Taiwanese people usually place a hyphen between each two characters of the given name, similar to South Korean names.
 This is also the case for the standard styling of Hong Kong Chinese names, where the given name is hyphenated.